 Nausea and vomiting can be caused by many things, like pain, illness, and pregnancy.
 Seek medical care if your nausea and vomiting lasts longer than a week.

 Vomiting is an uncontrollable reflex that expels the contents of the stomach through the mouth.
-It is also called being sick, or throwing up.
-Nausea is the term used to describe the feeling that you might vomit, but are not actually vomiting.
+It’s also called “being sick” or “throwing up.”
+Nausea is a term that describes the feeling that you might vomit but aren’t actually vomiting.

-Both symptoms are very common and can be caused by a wide range of factors.
-They occur in both children and adults, although they are probably most common in pregnant women and patients undergoing cancer treatments.
+Both nausea and vomiting are very common symptoms and can be caused by a wide range of factors.
+They occur in both children and adults, although they’re probably most common in pregnant women and people undergoing cancer treatments.

 Nausea and vomiting may occur together or separately.
 They can be caused by a number of physical and psychological conditions.

 The most common causes of nausea are intense pain — usually from an injury or illness — and the first trimester of pregnancy.
 There are also a number of other relatively common causes, including:

 If you have gallstones, you’re also likely to feel nauseated.

 You may find that certain smells bring on the feeling of nausea.
 This is a very common symptom during the first trimester of pregnancy, although it can also occur in people who aren’t pregnant.
 Pregnancy-induced nausea usually goes away by the second or third trimester.

 The most common causes of vomiting in children are viral infections and food poisoning.
 However, vomiting can also be caused by: